Tech-at-DU/ACS-3230-Web-Security/Lessons/Sanitization.md

 - Install [DOMPurify](https://github.com/cure53/DOMPurify) and use it to make a client-side sanitization script.
 You will have to run all of your client JS from a module!

-### 💻 Activity: Write Your Own Sanitization Script
+### 💻 Homework: Write Your Own Sanitization Script

 Take an old project or tutorial, and integrate express-sanitizer, DOMPurify, or any other propular package to it to sanitize your server side code!

+It needs to be a project that has a form on the front-end.

 You may need to do some research into which package is appropriate for your project.